 The e-cigarette training session will occur over video chat after the physiological measurements have been collected.
-The first 30 minutes of the training session will consist of the participant being taught how to use, charge, and replace pods.
-Participants will first try their JUUL using the tobacco flavor.
+The first 30 minutes of the training session will consist of the participant being taught how to use, charge, and replace pods/cartridges for their e-cigarette of choice.
+Participants will first try their JUUL using the tobacco flavor, and then decide which device they would like to use for the duration of the study.
+If desired, participants are able to choose a preferred device to use without testing both e-cigarettes.
 At this point, participants who are in the tobacco-only flavor condition will conclude their training session.

-For all visits following Baseline 2, participants in the preferred flavor condition are permitted to take up to three flavors home per week but can choose to take less than three flavors if desired.
-Participants will take home their chosen pods (or cartridges) of up to three flavors.
+For all visits following Baseline 2, participants in the preferred flavor condition are permitted to take up to three flavors home per week, but can choose to take less than three flavors if desired.
+Participants will take home their chosen pods or cartridges of up to three flavors until next visit.
 Participants will be able to change their flavors at only one point in the study if they desire.
 Participants will only be allowed to take home three flavors at one time.
 Participants will be given an E-cigarette instructional manual that reviews the e-cigarette training done at this visit.
 Participants will be encouraged to call with any device issues.